stevencorona/yuri/README.md

 Once the dependencies are installed, just run `make all`

+## Non Goals

+- Will not accept any C++ code.
+The end goal is to port the C to Rust, and using C++ significantly complicates calling between the two languages
+- Must be able to run Mithia lua code out of the box.
+New lua interfaces may be added, but must retain backwards compatability
+- No copyrighted material - including client, game maps, or storyline.
+This is not a game, just a server emulator

+## Migration from Mithia

+If you have not modified the Mithia C source, Yuri is 100% drop-in compatible with your existing Lua, Maps, and Database.

+1. Migrate your Mithia configuration to the `config` directory.
+The number of files and options have shrunk, as most unused variables have been removed.
+2. Copy your maps from Mithia's `maps/Accepted` folder into the `data/maps` directory
+3. Copy your lua from Mithia's `lua/Accepted` folder into the `data/lua` directory.
+There is no notion of Accepted/Developers/Deprecated in Yuri.
+This will be addressed in a future version with git integration.
+4. Copy your sys.lua from Mithia's `lua/Developers` folder into the `data/lua` directory.
+This file is the initial lua file loaded before all others.
+5. If you've modified the levels_db.txt file, copy it into `data/`.
+The default values are included.

+## Current Architecture

+The current inherited architecture requires running 3 servers- the character server (handles character state + global state such as boards), the login server (handles logging in, creating new characters), and the map servers (runs the game world).
+You can run multiple map servers to handle subsets of the game-world and distribute the load.

+The servers communicate with eachother via TCP with a custom protocol that is similar to the game client protocol.

+Game state is stored in MySQL, maps and lua scripts are stored on disk.

+### Issues with Current Codebase

+- Tons of dead code, copy/pasted code, and just largely a mess (`sl.c` is 13K lines long!)
+- Very few defined structures
+- Difficult to follow logical flow between network parsing & proxying to other servers
+- Some game logic implemented in C, some implemented in Lua
+- Very unsafe C - thousands of unsafe casts and easily preventable buffer overflows cause the server to very segfault prone
+- At a scale of 30-40 players, operators begin to see lag issues with no clear cause
+- Runs as a single, serial thread!
+Code is too unsafe to run multi-threaded, but even slow/blocking processes are executed on the main thread.

 ## Cleanup TODO
 - [x] Remove bundled zlib
 - [x] Fix pointer to int casts for 64-bit support